Actyx/Actyx/web/developer.actyx.com/blog/2020-06-25-differential-dataflow.md

 Computers can help obtain such an audit trail, many of the entries can even be created automatically or with very little additional input from a worker like Fred.
-One thing we need to ensure, though, is that this reporting does not keep Fred nor the drill from performing their duty, the IT system must be as reliable as paper — while being much easier to analyse later.
+One thing we need to ensure, though, is that this reporting does not keep Fred nor the drill from performing their duty.
+The IT system must be as reliable as paper — while being much easier to analyse later.
 This is why [ActyxOS] uses a fully decentralised approach, recording the events from the table above on the edge devices and synchronising between devices whenever a